18F/dashboard/README.md

 Updates may take a few days to post to the public site, so reach out to the `#outreach` team on Slack if there's any urgency.

-## Project Details in Your .about.yml
+## Data Fields for Project Details

 Your `.about.yml` file must start with `---` on the first line.

-Lines that start with `#` explain the content field below them and the specific way the field's content must appear (when applicable).
+Lines that start with `#` are commented out (i.e. not part of the necessary code).
+They are there to explain the content field below them and the specific way the field's content must appear (when applicable).
 Some fields require content to be described in lists with `-` marks, and those fields have a `-` mark after the field's name.

 Please note that some fields are required.

 ```
 ---